Krishnagodd/Coffee-Shop-Sales-Analysis-Project/README.md

 - Which branches or locations perform better?
 - How seasonal trends affect sales?

+## 🧾 How to Use

+1. Open Power BI Desktop
+2. Import the provided dataset
+3. Open the `.pbix` dashboard file (if you’re uploading it)
+4. Interact with slicers and visuals to explore data

 ## 📊 Key Visuals and Features
 - **Pie Charts**: Category-wise sales distribution (e.g., Coffee, Tea, Pastries)
 - **Bar Graphs**: Sales by date, product, and store location